 Since opening for public play in 1994, Grayhawk Golf Club has proudly hosted golf enthusiasts worldwide – amateurs to professionals.
 And Grayhawk seems to shine the brightest when the spotlight of the golf world is firmly fixed on its two golf courses – Talon and Raptor – during competitive tournaments.

-Grayhawk is set to host the NCAA Division I Men’s and Women’s Golf Championships.
-Unfortunately, the 2020 event was cancelled, but still looking forward to the 2021 and 2022 tournaments to be televised on Golf Channel.
+Grayhawk is set to host the NCAA Division I Men’s and Women’s Golf Championships for three years, 2021 – 2023, televised on Golf Channel.

 - 2021 – Women’s May 21-26, Men’s May 28-June 2

 - 2022 – Women’s May 20-25, Men’s May 27-June 1

 Considered as a major event on the American Junior Golf Association’s schedule, The Thunderbird International Junior has taken place at Grayhawk every May since 2000.
 The event attracts the top junior boys and girls from around the world.Learn More About this Prestigious Tournament

 National Car Rental PGA Jr. League Championship